 Security Guards are needed in almost every industry.
 In North Carolina, you'll find them working in a wide range of environments:

-To work as a professional Security Guard in North Carolina, you must be registered with the North Carolina Private Protective Services Board (PPSB).
+To work as a professional Security Guard in North Carolina, you must be registered by your employer with the North Carolina Private Protective Services Board (PPSB).
 The requirements are specific and mandatory.

 Get courses selected just for you